dimasusername/ytwhisper/README.md

 - **Audio File**: Saved in the `downloads/` directory.
 - **Transcription**: Saved as a `.txt` file in the `transcriptions/` directory.

+## **Troubleshooting**
+If `yt-dlp` complains about ffmpeg location, test that ffmpeg actually works.
+[This thread](https://stackoverflow.com/questions/35509731/dyld-symbol-not-found-cg-jpeg-resync-to-restart) on SO may shed some light.

 ## 🧰 **Project Structure**

 ```